jeffmikels/mattermost_api_dart/doc/MattermostFilesApi.md

 );

-final channelId = channelId_example; // String | The ID of the channel that this file will be uploaded to final filename = filename_example; // String | The name of the file to be uploaded final files = BINARY_DATA_HERE; // MultipartFile | A file to be uploaded final channelId2 = channelId_example; // String | The ID of the channel that this file will be uploaded to final clientIds = clientIds_example; // String | A unique identifier for the file that will be returned in the response
+final String channelId = 'channelId_example'; // String | The ID of the channel that this file will be uploaded to final String filename = 'filename_example'; // String | The name of the file to be uploaded final MultipartFile files = BINARY_DATA_HERE; // MultipartFile | A file to be uploaded final String channelId2 = 'channelId_example'; // String | The ID of the channel that this file will be uploaded to final String clientIds = 'clientIds_example'; // String | A unique identifier for the file that will be returned in the response

 try {
   final result = await client.files.uploadFile(channelId, filename, files, channelId2, clientIds);